ekknod/ekknod/README.md

 In generally i like the cat and mouse game, and excited to see what is going to be the final solution.

 Anti-Cheating and cheating are actually the very same thing, both requires same creative mind.
-VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are less likely cause harm non cheating players.
+VAC/EAC/Vanguard are good examples of cool anti-cheats, because they are less likely to cause harm for non cheating players.

 # Memory Access
 **[SubGetVariable](https://github.com/ekknod/SubGetVariable)** - infects DXE bios image with backdoor before boot.